 Contrary to the belief of some that such a thing is impossible, in the throngs of Black humanity there are few, if any, negative “incidents” – no crime or havoc of which to speak; especially now that the fest is at the venerated Charles Wright Museum.
 The festival is strikingly safe – with virtually no visible police presence.
 I believe that the very presence of the Africans – silent, watchful, generational – is an unspoken admonishment to do no wrong, and forms the spiritual basis of the self-policing that marks the festival’s peaceful days.

-On the other hand, I often witness vendor moments that disallow the tendency to romantize our African visitors – like when a man from Senegal, spectacularly dressed in long robes and a tall, wrapped turban in his head – calmly, at the end of the festival day, pulled off his voluminous garments – and revealed that underneath he had on sharply pressed designer jeans, on top of which he donned a sports jacket and beret and walked away – a completely western-dressed man.
+On the other hand, I often witness vendor moments that disallow the tendency to romantize our African visitors – like when a man from Senegal, spectacularly dressed in long robes and a tall, wrapped turban in his head, regal as a king – calmly, at the end of the festival day, pulled off his voluminous garments, and revealed that underneath he had on sharply pressed designer jeans, and a sports jacket and beret.
+He walked away – a completely western-dressed man.

 The destruction of entire communities for “urban renewal”, causing destabilizing exoduses, the freeways that chopped neighborhoods into dying segments; the collateral damage of the 67 rebellion – never repaired or revitalized; the foreclosure crisis that decimated entire areas; the drugs pumped into them, wreaking mayhem, crime and death – this is the reality of good portions of Detroit.
 The African World Festival at the Charles Wright is a revival of a vibrant, dynamic public life that was the norm at one time, before these forces devastated so many of our spaces.